 Okinawa’s hardships continued even into the 20th century.
 The Battle of Okinawa, which was fought between the United States and the Imperial Japanese Army from April to June in 1945, turned out to be one of the biggest and fiercest battles of World War Two.
 Not only the combatants from both sides but also a considerable number of local Okinawans were caught up in ground battles and lost their lives.

-For a little more than two decades after the war, the Okinawa Islands were occupied by the United States until they were eventually returned to Japanese control in 1972.
+For a little more than two decades after the war, the Okinawa Islands were occupied by the United States until they were eventually returned to Japanese control on May 15, 1972.
 But even today, a large portion of the land in Okinawa is still used as U.S. military bases.
 The presence of these bases exerts a strong influence on the local industries as well as the lives of local residents.

 In this way, Okinawa went through many difficulties, and this complicated history makes Okinawa different among the prefectures of Kyushu.
 People in Okinawa have been well aware of this.
 And that is why the Kyushu Region is sometimes referred to as the Kyushu-Okinawa Region.